 • Reckless driving within parking lots

-Can I Get My Charge Reduced?
+Can I Have My Charge Reduced?

 • You have an excellent driving record